…and why a high-tech firm ends up being worse than Chinese water torture!

 ¢55 a day bought Earthlink 6 months of my loyalty

 Enter Earthlink.
-I just received a lesson in how to treat a long term customer, actually I got a lesson in how not to do it.
+I just received a lesson in how to treat a long-term customer, actually, I got a lesson in how not to do it.
 Let me back up for a little bit, I have been a customer of Earthlink, an ISP, for over 15 years.
-That’s long term and that’s commitment in anyone’s book.
-(I bend over backwards for clients that I have worked with for a lot less than that.)
+That’s long-term and that’s a commitment in anyone’s book.
+(I bend over backward for clients that I have worked with for a lot less than that.)
 OK, back about 6 months ago, we started experiencing problems with our internet connection and our VOIP, both provided by Earthlink.
 I started calling them to get the issues fixed.
-You put up with the typical (frustrating) scripted trouble shooting – you know the “Is your modem plugged in?” kinda stuff.
-Then you buy the $99.- modem, since the phone technical support can not figure out what’s wrong and says it must be the modem (we did that twice at $99 a pop).
+You put up with the typical (frustrating) scripted troubleshooting – you know the “Is your modem plugged in?” kinda stuff.
+Then you buy the $99.- modem since the phone technical support can not figure out what’s wrong and says it must be the modem (we did that twice at $99 a pop).
 Two weeks later the modem shows up, a short time after that you call back, ’cause it’s not the modem and your back to “Is your modem plugged in?” tech support, but you put up with that because you have a relationship and you want to give Earthlink the benefit of the doubt.

-However, in the last two months we’ve had about 5 technicians out, people from the phone company that run the copper line, people from the company that Earthlink leases the DSL service from and Earthlink people themselves.
-(The only guys, that knew what they we’re talking about, were the AT&T telephone techs and the Covad IT guys.)
-Anyway now the service starts dropping DSL sync for hours at a time, which means not internet and the dial tone disappears for days on end (The last no-dial-tone-episode lasted 10 days).
-Many phone calls later (from my cell), that always begin with the promise to fix the problem today and “Is your modem plugged in?”, I finally – after 6 months call Customer Service, to ask for a refund – I figure I should get at least the 10 days with no dial tone refunded.
+However, in the last two months we’ve had about 5 technicians out, people from the phone company that runs the copper line, people from the company that Earthlink leases the DSL service from, and Earthlink people themselves.
+(The only guys, that knew what they were talking about, were the AT&T telephone techs and the Covad IT guys.)
+Anyway, now the service starts dropping DSL sync for hours at a time, which means no internet and the dial tone disappears for days on end (The last no-dial-tone-episode lasted 10 days).
+Many phone calls later (from my cell), that always begins with the promise to fix the problem today and “Is your modem plugged in?”, I finally – after 6 months call Customer Service, to ask for a refund – I figure I should get at least the 10 days with no dial tone refunded.

 The absolute best quote comes from Savio, an Earthlink Customer Service Supervisor.
 After talking for about 2 hours, here is how Savio explained, why Earthlink wouldn’t give me a refund on non-working services, that I paid full price for: